 What does El Paso County provide?

-- We will provide a sign giving credit to the group for volunteering on adopted sections of road.
-Up to 3 lines of text, with 12 characters per line.
+- We will provide a sign giving credit to the group for volunteering on an adopted section of road.
+Up to three lines of text, with 12 characters per line.

 - We will provide litter bags and safety vests.